jeffreysbrother/tcg-sitemap/README.md

 # TCG-SITEMAP

-This program generates a series of sitemaps and a sitemap index which references those sitemaps from a single CSV file.
+This program generates a series of sitemaps and a sitemap index which references those sitemaps, from a single CSV file.
 The CSV file is expected to be formatted in the following way:

 ```
 {LASTNAME},{FIRSTNAME},{AVAILABLE_RECORDS}